Olaf Ephraim

 Olaf René Ephraim (born 30 September 1965) is a Dutch investment banker and politician.
 He worked for the banks MeesPierson and Fortis before joining the conservative and right-wing populist party Forum for Democracy (FvD).
 Ephraim served as the party's treasurer and was elected to the House of Representatives in the 2021 general election.
 He left Forum for Democracy in May 2021 and joined Wybren van Haga's new political party Belang van Nederland (BVNL).
+He left its parliamentary caucus ahead of the 2023 general election, continuing as an independent politician, but he retained his membership of BVNL.

 Early life and education

 He was born in the Dutch port city of Rotterdam.
 His father was a physician, who had helped Jewish children who had gone into hiding during World War II.
 Ephraim grew up in the region the Gooi and attended the secondary school Het Baarnsch Lyceum, located in Baarn, at gymnasium level between 1978 and 1983.
 Ephraim subsequently studied at the University of Amsterdam, obtaining a propedeuse in law in 1985 and a degree in business economics in 1987.